-The Division of Adolescent and Young Adult Medicine offers continuing comprehensive primary and subspecialty care to young people from adolescence through early adulthood (12-24 years) with transitioning to adult care for those 25-29.
-Division faculty members have expertise in medicine, nursing, psychology, health education, social work and outreach.
+The Division of Adolescent and Young Adult Medicine offers continuing comprehensive primary and sub-specialty care to young people from adolescence through early adulthood (12-24 years) with transitioning to adult care for those 25-29.
+Faculty members have expertise in medicine, nursing, psychology, health education, social work and outreach.

-- Management of chronic conditions (i.e. asthma, chronic fatigue, headaches, diabetes, chronic anemia, etc.), as well as management of complicated medical problems
+- Management of complex medical problems and chronic conditions (i.e. asthma, chronic fatigue, headaches, diabetes, chronic anemia, etc.)

-- Reproductive Health and Family Planning including: family planning services with regard to pregnancy evaluation, emergency contraception, contraceptives and screening and treatment of sexual transmitted infections
+- Reproductive health and family planning (i.e. pregnancy evaluation, emergency contraception, contraceptives, screening and treatment of sexual transmitted infections)

 - Evaluations and counseling for psychosocial issues related to sexually transmitted infections, pregnancy, substance abuse and depression

 - Youth Involvement.
-(Community Advisory Board) Clients receiving clinic services are invited to quarterly meetings to provide feedback to the clinic regarding services they receive and additional resources or initiatives, which would improve clinic services
+(Community Advisory Board) Clients receiving clinic services are invited to quarterly meetings to provide feedback to the clinic regarding services they receive and additional resources or initiatives.